samishakoor/Tic-Tac-Toe-in-React/README.md

-● Open project in the Vs code and install their node_modules ● Run npm i or npm install to install the node_modules ● After installation start the projects using "npm start" command
+1. Open project in the Vs code and install their node_modules.
+2. Run npm i or npm install to install the node_modules.
+3. After installation start the projects using "npm start" command.